-The NEDM will develop the required measurement infrastructure and scientific knowledge-base to address technology barriers and enable the successful development and subsequent manufacture of next-generation “Beyond CMOS technologies.”
+The NEDM aims to develop the required measurement infrastructure and scientific knowledge-base to address technology barriers and enable the successful development and subsequent manufacture of next-generation "Beyond CMOS technologies."
+To do this, the NEDM project supplements our core expertise with collaborations within the nanoelectronics group, across NIST, and with external technical leaders to conduct timely, impactful research.

 Lead Organizational Unit:pml